 - In the case of an emergency, the University is not responsible for evacuating the animal.

-- The living accommodation must be kept clean with no odors from the Assistance Animal.
+- The living accommodation must be kept clean with no odors from the Animal.
 The living accommodation may be inspected for fleas, ticks, or other pests if necessary.
 If fleas, ticks, or other pests are detected through inspection, the living accommodation will be treated using approved fumigation methods by a University-approved pest control service.
 The Responsible Party will be billed for the expense of any pest treatment above and beyond standard pest management in University housing.
 The University shall have the right to bill the Responsible Party's account for unmet obligations under this provision.

-- The Assistance Animal is permitted in University housing only as long as it is necessary due to a disability.
-The Eligible Person must notify the University, in writing, if the animal is no longer needed or is no longer in residence by emailing firstname.lastname@example.org and email@example.com.
+- The Animal is permitted in University housing only as long as it is necessary due to a disability.
+The Eligible Person must notify the University, in writing, if the animal is no longer needed or is no longer in residence by emailing email@example.com and firstname.lastname@example.org.
 To replace an animal, the Eligible person must submit a new request to demonstrate that the new animal is necessary due to the Eligible Person's disability.

 - If it is necessary for the animal to be removed from University housing premises, the Responsible Party may be obligated to fulfill the Housing and Residence Life Contract obligations for the remainder of the HRL Contract term.

 - Roommates will sign a roommate agreement to ensure that there are no conflicting medical conditions (i.e. respiratory diseases, asthma, severe allergies) that would be impacted by the animal living within the residence.
-The University expressly reserves the right to consider the needs of both parties in order to reasonably accommodate anyone whose disability will be impacted by living in proximity to an Assistance Animal.
+The University expressly reserves the right to consider the needs of both parties in order to reasonably accommodate anyone whose disability will be impacted by living in proximity to an Animal.

-- The Responsible Party must provide contact information for a minimum of two alternative caregiver/emergency contacts who will take responsibility of the Assistance Animal and remove it from campus should the Responsible Party be unable to care for it (i.e. accident, hospitalization).
-The caregiver/emergency contact must reside OFF campus and must be available to remove the Assistance Animal in a timely manner appropriate for the animal species and needed care.
+- The Responsible Party must provide contact information for a minimum of two alternative caregiver/emergency contacts who will take responsibility of the Animal and remove it from campus should the Responsible Party be unable to care for it (i.e. accident, hospitalization).
+The caregiver/emergency contact must reside OFF campus and must be available to remove the Animal in a timely manner appropriate for the animal species and needed care.
 Dogs must be removed within 6 hours.
 All other animals must be removed in no more than 12 hours.
-In instances where it is determined the Assistance Animal is not being cared for, the University reserves the right to have the animal removed from University housing to ensure the immediate health and well-being of the animal.
-The University may have an Assistance Animal removed from University housing if it is not removed in a timely manner as specified by this procedure.
+In instances where it is determined the Animal is not being cared for, the University reserves the right to have the animal removed from University housing to ensure the immediate health and well-being of the animal.
+The University may have an Animal removed from University housing if it is not removed in a timely manner as specified by this procedure.

 Assistance Animal Accommodation Factors